siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 ```

 That negative value is not a negative ultrareal.
 It is a rotated square-value.

+The `i` marks the rotation.
+The positive value is not disappearing; it is returning through the inner square-form from another direction.

 The visible number is `U`.
 The inner value is `u`.